077Jungle/CS149-asst4/README.md

     git clone https://github.com/stanford-cs149/asst4

 #### Background: Learning OpenMP ####

 In this assignment we'd like you to use [OpenMP](http://openmp.org/wp/) for multi-core parallelization.
 OpenMP is an API and set of C-language extensions that provides compiler support for parallelism.
 You can also use OpenMP to tell the compiler to parallelize iterations of `for` loops, and to manage mutual exclusion.
 It is well documented online, but here is a brief example of parallelizing a `for` loop, with mutual exclusion.

-    /* The iterations this for loop may be parallelized */
+    /* The iterations of this for loop may be parallelized by the compiler */
     #pragma omp parallel for
     for (int i = 0; i < 100; i++) {